Found an Animal

 If you have found a racing pigeon in your garden that is unable to fly, please take to your local vets.
 Racing pigeons are classed as domestic animals and their owner will need to be contacted.
 Your local vet will be able to contact the owner through the Royal Pigeon Racing Association.

-If you have found a baby pigeon that has fallen from its nest, try to place back into the nest if possible.
-If you are unable to do this, place the pigeon into a ventilated box lined with blankets or newspaper and take to your local wildlife rescue.
+If you have found a baby pigeon that has fallen from its nest, place the pigeon into a ventilated box lined with blankets or newspaper and take to your local wildlife rescue.
 Keeping the baby pigeon warm will increase its chance of survival.

 If you have found an injured wild rabbit or hare that is immobile, place the animal into a ventilated box and take to your local wildlife rescue.
 If the animal has gooey eyes that may be completely jammed shut, this is most likely to be myxomatosis and unfortunately there is no cure but is highly contagious to other rabbits.
 A rabbit/hare with this will need to be euthanised.
 Please take to your local veterinary surgery and they will be able to assist.